Valpodi/enterprisediodeemulator/README.md

 Example Usage:`curl http://[INTERFACE_SERVER_HOST]:[INTERFACE_PORT]/api/config/diode/schema`

 ### Running the emulator locally
+Note: It is not advised to run the emulator directly, but rather through API calls to the management interface.
+In particular, updating the config file should be performed through the appropriate API call, so that it is validated against the config schema.

 To run the emulator on your local machine the egressIpAddress in the config file should be set to the docker bridge network gateway IP address 172.17.0.1.

 #### Basic Diode ####